Ethical intuitionism: Moral sense

 Another version—what one might call the empiricist version—of ethical intuitionism models non-inferential ethical knowledge on sense perception.
 This version involves what is often called a "moral sense".
 According to moral sense theorists, certain moral truths are known via this moral sense simply on the basis of experience, not inference.

 One way to understand the moral sense is to draw an analogy between it and other kinds of senses.
 Beauty, for example, is something we see in some faces, artworks and landscapes.
 We can also hear it in some pieces of music.
 We clearly do not need an independent aesthetic sense faculty to perceive beauty in the world.
 Our ordinary five senses are quite enough to observe it, though merely observing something beautiful is no guarantee that we can observe its beauty.
 In the same way, a color-blind person is not necessarily able to perceive the green color of grass although he is capable of vision.
 Suppose we give a name to this ability to appreciate the beauty in things we see: one might call it the aesthetic sense.
 This aesthetic sense does not come automatically to all people with perfect vision and hearing, so it is fair to describe it as something extra, something not wholly reducible to vision and hearing.
 As the aesthetic sense informs us about what is beautiful, we can analogically understand the moral sense as informing us of what is good.
-People with a functioning moral sense get a clear impression of wrongness when they see puppies being kicked, for example.
+A modern example of a moral sensation is the impression of wrongness felt when one sees puppies being kicked.